paddypawprints/VLMChat/src/README.md

 - Use the `dev` extras for running tests and linters locally.

 For details about the prompt module and test structure, see `src/tests/test_prompt/`.

+## Metrics

+This repository includes a lightweight metrics system at `src/utils/metrics_collector.py`.
+It provides:

+- TimeSeries registration (name + allowed attribute keys, optional bounds: max_count, ttl_seconds)
+- Collector which accepts datapoints and enforces attribute validation and eviction
+- Session which observes a Collector and holds Instruments
+- Instrument base class and several concrete instruments (Counter, Count, Average, HistogramByAttribute, AverageDuration, Histogram, etc.)

+See `src/utils/README.md` for quick examples on registering timeseries, creating sessions/instruments, using the `DurationTimer` context manager, and exporting a session to JSON.